CSALabsAutomation/azure-cosmosdb-lab/steps/08_azure-cosmos-db-change-feed/documentation.md

       ```
 1. In the explorer pane on the left, locate the **Shared** folder and expand it.

-1. In the open terminal pane, enter and execute the following command:
+1. In the open DataGenerator terminal pane, enter and execute the following command:
     ```sh
-      dotnet add ChangeFeedFunctions.csproj reference ..\\Shared\\Shared.csproj
+      dotnet add reference ..\\Shared\\Shared.csproj
       ```
 3. Select the `program.cs` link in the **Explorer** pane to open the file in the editor.